RezaShahrestani/programme/legacy/javascript/javascript1/week4/lesson-plan.md

 A sentiment analyzer is some functionality that figures out how positive/negative a sentence is.

-Fx the sentence `I am mega super awesome happy" Should have a high score The sentence "I hate doing boring stuff" should have a low score.
+For example, the sentence `I am mega super awesome happy" Should have a high score The sentence "I hate doing boring stuff" should have a low score.

 Create a function that takes a string as a parameter. calling the function will return an object with `score`, `positiveWords` and `negativeWords`.
 You decide how the score should be implemented and what words are negative and positive.